 How Axes Approaches TMJ Treatment in Benton Park West, MO

-At Axes Physical Therapy, we offer a holistic and customized approach to treating Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
-We offer TMJ treatments in Benton Park West, MO that focus on alleviating jaw pain by addressing each patient’s unique causes, with the goal of achieving lasting relief and better function.
+Axes Physical Therapy takes a comprehensive, individualized approach to treating Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
+Our TMJ treatments in Benton Park West, MO are designed to reduce jaw pain by identifying and targeting the root causes specific to each patient, promoting long-term relief and improved functionality.

 Core Components of TMD Treatment in Benton Park West, MO